adamsilver/adamsilver.io-jekyll/_posts/2014-09-17-select-menu-accessibility-issues.md

 > Changing the setting of any user interface component does not automatically cause a change of context unless the user has been advised of the behavior before using the component.
 (Level A)

-That settles that.
-There is a clear difference between input/selection and *submission*; don't combine the two in a single control, especially if it breaks the functionality for some users.
+In other words there should be a clear difference between input/selection and *submission*; combining the two actions breaks the functionality for some users which is unsurprising given the  Web Standards guidelines.

 ## Summary